panosc-eu/panosc/Work Packages/WP4 Data analysis services/Meetings/2020-06-review-meeting/session-wp4.rst

    compute facility, cloud compute)
 -  where is the software / script coming from that is executed?
 -  where is the data located that is used?
+-  say what is mocked and what isn't
 -  [probably more]

 We should have a consistent way of showing this (ideally graphically).